flutter/website/src/development/tools/devtools/memory.md

   }
 ```

-Clicking on the aggregated event triangle in the event pane dispays a
+Clicking the aggregated event triangle in the event pane
-hover card with the details of all events.
-The following example displays
+dispays a hover card with the details of all events.
-two custom events at the timestamp 04:36:21 with the event name 'MyFirstApp',
+The following example displays two custom events at the
+timestamp 04:36:21 with the event name `MyFirstApp`,
 and the two `eventData` entries (`method` and `param`),
 are displayed with their values:

 ![Hover Card Custom Events]({{site.url}}/assets/images/docs/tools/devtools/memory_hover_events.png)

-Scrolling the events displays:
+Scrolling the events displays the following:

 ![Custom Events Details]({{site.url}}/assets/images/docs/tools/devtools/memory_events_detail.png)